Ultra-thin porcelain veneers

-Lumineers®, notably the ultra-thin ones used with no-prep technique, are often criticized because they must be comparatively opaque.
-This can be especially true in cases where they are used to lighten dark teeth.
+The very thin veneers used with no-drill technique are often criticized because they must be made using comparatively opaque porcelain and/or placed using relatively opaque cement.
+This can be especially true in cases where they are used to make a large color improvement for teeth.

 Tooth enamel, the part of a tooth that a veneer tries to mimic, is translucent.
-A great deal of what gives a tooth its natural look has to do with the way light enters into it and then is reflected back out.
+And a great deal of what gives a tooth its lustrous look has to do with the way light enters into its enamel layer and is then reflected back out.
+(See diagram.)

-If a veneer can't simulate this same light-handling effect, it won't look life-like.
-(We discuss the problem of restoration opaqueness here.)
+If a veneer (or veneer/cement combination) doesn't simulate this same light-handling effect, it won't look natural.

 How traditional veneers differ.

-Because they are thicker, conventional porcelain veneers can be made so they are comparatively less opaque, yet still able to mask dark tooth structure that lies underneath them.
+Because they are thicker, conventional porcelain veneers can be made out of comparatively less opaque porcelain, yet they are still able to mask dark tooth structure that lies underneath them.

 Many people don't appreciate this difference.

-It seems that attitudes about tooth appearance have changed over the last 20 years.
-Much of this is probably due to the explosion of tooth-whitening options that have become available over this same time frame.
+That's probably because people's attitudes about tooth appearance have changed over the last 25 years, likely due to the explosion of tooth-whitening options that have become available over this same time frame.

-In the case where only one or a few veneers are being placed, the characterization that's possible with a thicker veneer may be an important asset in creating the perfect match with your tooth's neighboring teeth.
+In the case where only one or a few veneers are being placed, the characterization that's possible with a thicker veneer may be an important asset in creating a perfect match with the neighboring teeth.

 The two teeth shown in our graphic illustrate this point.
 Both teeth have a nice appearance.
 One does, however, look more life-like and the other more "plastic."